tianc377/tianc377.github.io/_posts/2024-10-05-RemoteExecutionBetweenUnrealandDCC.md

 ## HTTP signal

 I also explored another method commonly used in Unreal's Remote Control feature.
 Unreal offers a functionality called [Remote Control](https://dev.epicgames.com/documentation/en-us/unreal-engine/remote-control-for-unreal-engine), which allows you to for example create a standalone web page with a user interface, such as sliders or color pickers, then can use them to control light intensity or adjust the material albedo, that, properties inside of engine.
+There're some official tutorials from Unreal, showing how to use the HTTP remote control: [Getting Started with Unreal Engine and Remote Control API | Unreal Fest 2022](https://www.youtube.com/watch?v=XapljWLWnsk&t=837s)

+Below is the code of my file:

 ```python
 import requests